SVovk2012/JavaScript-first-steps/README.md

-# JavaScript-first-steps
+# JavaScript
-First steps in JS
+Game bots in JS